 Should it come as a surprise that there are more and more home-sharing sites cropping up for those over 50 years of age?
 With the abundance of baby boomers, stagnant salaries, and iffy economies that seem to benefit a small percentage of the population, it’s no wonder that some many people are looking for a home sharing environment both in the U.S. and abroad.
+Shared housing can be particular beneficial to seniors.
 Silver Sharers is an exciting new London based home-sharing service, specifically for people around 50!

 No Fun with AirBnB

 Before launching Silver Sharers, Suzanne Noble rented two rooms in her home via AirBnB.
 Yet, the constant revolving door of guests and ongoing housekeeping became less fun and more drudgery.

 In May 2017, Suzanne started a home-sharing arrangement with Ameet whom she had met via a mutual friend.
 Although hesitant at first to share her home full-time with another person, it turned out to be a perfect match between the two that has resulted in a strong friendship.

 In the meantime, her partner Bob was also in search of a similar living situation, but found that finding shared housing with others who shared his interests, in the same age range, and that met his budget, proved to be a challenging endeavor.